Kaivian/Kaivian/README.md

 ### Hi there 👋

-I'm an open source developer creating and contributing to many different projects, while trying to expand my knowledge about Java based projects.
+I'm an open source developer creating and contributing to many different projects, while trying to expand my knowledge involving Java based projects.